archanaberry/berryhandler-libc/README.md

-Below is an updated README written entirely in English.
-It has been reorganized to list the examples in order (using test0.c, test1.c, test3.c, test4.c, test5.c, and test6.c) and includes benchmark comparisons with the standard C implementation.
-You can adjust the wording as needed for your repository.

----

 # BerryHandler-libc

 **Archana Berry Memory & Scheduling Library** for standard libc programs in C, offering automatic memory handling, a lightweight design, high speed and efficiency, effortless coding, built-in anti-memory leak mechanisms, and smart address detection.